ppy/osu-wiki/news/2022-09-27-changes-to-osu-taiko-sr-and-pp.md

 This time, we have opted to take a more modular approach by introducing new changes incrementally, in the hopes of being able to fix any reported issues one step at a time.
 Moving forward, osu!taiko star rating will be receiving continuous updates, placing star rating and performance points in a state of flux, especially over the coming few months.

-In the star rating part of this rework, we have focused on "stamina" and "colour" skills.
+In the star rating part of this rework, we have focused on "stamina" and "colour" skills, and in the performance points domain, we have made a significant change to how accuracy is calculated and some tweaks to performance point multipliers for specific mods.

-Performance points have seen significant balancing changes regarding mod-specific performance point multipliers and a broad change to how accuracy is calculated.
-These kinds of changes are greatly affected by community perception, so consider leaving feedback if you find anything that feels especially unusual.

 Without further ado, let's get into the nitty-gritty of these changes.